Micevski239/mafia/README.md

 ### Data Storage
 - **localStorage Key**: `mafia_players` - Array of all players
 - **localStorage Key**: `mafia_current_player` - Current user's nickname
+- **localStorage Key**: `mafia_password_entered` - Tracks if speakeasy password was entered
 - All data is stored in the browser (persists on page refresh)

+## Easter Eggs & Secrets

+### Speakeasy Password
+On first visit, you'll be prompted for a password.
+The password is **"omerta"** (Italian for "code of silence").

+### Konami Code
+Type the classic Konami code: **↑ ↑ ↓ ↓ ← → ← → B A** to unlock **GOD MODE**
+- Reveals a secret column in the player table
+- Shows who is Mafia (🔫) and who is Citizen (👤)
+- Every 3rd player is assigned as Mafia
+- Footer shows "GOD MODE ACTIVE"

+### Bullet Holes
+Click anywhere on the dark background to shoot bullet holes.
+They stay there permanently (or until refresh).

+### Wanted Poster
+After joining, click "GENERATE YOUR WANTED POSTER" to create a vintage wanted poster with your alias.

+### Muzzle Flash
+When you click "JOIN THE FAMILY", the screen flashes like a gunshot.

 ## Sharing the Invitation